jamesquinlan/dsc-techstack/topics/latex.md

 were made by `\textbf{\textit{accident}}`.

-Another very useful command is the `\emph{...}` command.
-What the `\emph` command does with its argument depends on the context - inside normal text, the emphasized text is italicized, but this behavior is reversed if used inside an italicized text- see the example below:
+Another convenient command is the `\emph{...}` command.
+What the `\emph` command does with its argument depends on the context - inside the normal text, the emphasized text is italicized, but this behavior is reversed if used inside an italicized text- see the example below:

 Some of the greatest `\emph{discoveries}` in science were made by accident.